vapor-community/mysql-provider/README.md

 ## Config

-MySQL Config

 To build, the first place you'll want to look is the Config/ directory.
-In their, you should create a secrets folder and a nested mysql.json.
-Here's how my Config/ folder looks locally.
+In their, you should create a secrets folder and a nested `mysql.json`.

 ```
 Config/